newrelic/developer-toolkit-template-go/README.md

 **Package Specific:**

-* `newrelic` - Work related to the New Relic package
+* `jjttech` - Work related to the New Relic package
 * `http` - Work related to the `internal/http` package
 * `alerts` - Work related to the `pkg/alerts` package